mage2tv/magento-cache-clean/readme.md

 a controller class declaration, i.e. they are picked up by Magento as a controller for a route.

-* Add support for the REDIS cache storage backend
+* Add support for the redis cache storage

 ## Copyright & License